HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 kubectl logs -n <namespace> -l app.kubernetes.io/name=opentelemetry-collector --tail=100 -f
 ```

-## Configuring Node.js Services
+## Configuring Node.js services

 The following Node.js services in HCL DX include built-in OpenTelemetry instrumentation: Digital Asset Management (DAM), Image Processor, and Ring API.

-**Note**: OpenTelemetry packages and instrumentation modules are already included in the HCL DX container images.
-Configuration is managed through the HCL DX Helm chart, which automatically generates service names with pod identifiers appended (e.g., `dam-0`, `ringapi-1`).
+OpenTelemetry packages and instrumentation modules are included in the HCL DX container images.
+Configuration is managed through the HCL DX Helm chart, which automatically generates service names with pod identifiers appended (for example, `dam-0`, `ringapi-1`).

-### Enabling OpenTelemetry via Helm
+## Enabling OpenTelemetry via Helm

-OpenTelemetry is enabled and configured through the HCL DX Helm chart values file under the `incubator` section.
-The incubator section contains experimental features that are planned for production in future releases.
-For more information about experimental features, refer to [Experimental Features](../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_experimental_features.md).
+Enable and configure OpenTelemetry through the HCL DX Helm chart values file under the `incubator` section.
+The `incubator` section contains experimental features planned for future production releases.
+For more information about experimental features, see [Experimental features](../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_experimental_features.md).

-!!!important
-    Features within the incubator section are experimental and not recommended for production environments.
-Configuration values are subject to change in future releases.
+Features in the `incubator` section are experimental and are not recommended for production environments.
+Configuration values may change in future releases.

 Add or update the following section in your `values.yaml`: